Kasala and Kasala Outlet

 One of Kasala’s primary directives for our team when we first sat down with them was to not only design and develop their online stores, but to also help them showcase their brick-and-mortar locations—after all, they may have taken some of their operations digital but they continue to take pride in serving customers as well offline as they do online.

 We were happy to accommodate this aim.
-By pairing the industry-leading ecommerce functionality of BigCommerce with the flexibility of our own content management system, FusionCMS, we were able to build the Kasala team a website that puts their products front and center while also making it easy for visitors to learn more about how to check out the goods in person.
+By pairing the industry-leading ecommerce functionality of BigCommerce with the flexibility of the industrial-grade (yet friendly) FusionCMS content management system we were able to build the Kasala team a website that puts their products front and center while also making it easy for visitors to learn more about how to check out the goods in person.

-Building Custom Pages and Global Features on Our Own Proprietary Content Management System
+Building Custom Pages and Global Features on FusionCMS, the Best Website Content Management System on the Market

 The Kasala main navigation header is a sticky “megamenu”; it’s broken down by category with each drop-down menu featuring an example product or living space thumbnail image.
 On mobile, this collapses into a user-friendly hamburger menu.
 A link off to the Outlet is featured in a predictable space in the top left of the page (making it clear that there are two entities under the same brand) right next to a product search bar.